MarkHedleyJones/dmenu-extended/README.md

 ### Downloading and installing dmenu 4.5

-Before executing the following commands make sure you have installed `build-essential` from your package manager.
+Before executing the following commands make sure you have installed `build-essential` and `libx11-dev` from your package manager.
-This can be done on Debian based systems (i.e. Ubuntu, Linux Mint) by executing `sudo apt-get install build-essential`.
+This can be done on Debian based systems (i.e. Ubuntu, Linux Mint) by executing `sudo apt-get install build-essential libx11-dev` in a terminal.

 Copy and paste the following block of code into your terminal to download and install dmenu 4.5

     cd ~/Downloads && \
     wget http://dl.suckless.org/tools/dmenu-4.5.tar.gz && \